HylianBasement/netbuilder/README.md

 Middlewares are a way to add custom behaviour to our remotes.
 They are fully customizable, which means that we are able to change what is sent/received and to drop a request if necessary.

 ### Using middlewares
-As simple as just chaining `WithMiddleware`.
+As simple as just chaining `UseMiddleware`.
 It takes a list of middlewares and adds them to the definition's registry.
 The middlewares used in the below example are `RateLimiter`, which limits how many request can be made per minute, and `Tracer`, which just executes its callback whenever a request is made, providing some information.
 Both are globally-enabled and can be namespace-wide!

 ```js